 Variable remuneration can be given in the form of an annual bonus, according to performance, and cannot exceed one monthly salary for each individual.
 The bonus is subject to the individual's performance, based on the individual's targets and other performance criteria.
-In addition Sales personnel are also entitled to a bonus that is based on sales targets.
+In addition Sales personnel are also entitled to a bonus that is based on sales targets and other related metrics.